You want to use Botox injections for your face and you hesitate, you ask yourself questions.

 What is Botox?

 We have already seen in detail earlier in these questions and answers what Botox is.
-A muscle relaxant that works on expression lines, but not on static wrinkles (?resting wrinkles?) caused by collagen breakdown.
+A muscle relaxant that works on expression lines, but not on static wrinkles (“wrinkles at rest”) caused by the breakdown of collagen.

 What is Hyaluronic Acid?

 Hyaluronic Acid is a polysaccharide naturally produced by our body, mainly used to treat “resting wrinkles” and plump up various areas of the face.

 What are the differences between Botox and Hyaluronic Acid?